 Offset printed A2 poster, Amsterdam (Autumn 2020)

 Posters with drawings and rant together with an excerpt from the poem Walking Like a Robin by Bernadette Mayer.
 Printed with Raddraaier, Amsterdam.
 Distributed and shown at the group exhibition All these buildings, the clock and its hour at Kalverstraat 28, with Naomi Credé & Rosie Haward, Philip Coyne, Darío Dezfuli & Simona Koutná, Harriet Foyster, Andrés García Vidal, Miyuki Inoue, Frédérique Gagnon, and Aidan Wall.

 MONSTERS RAMPAGE BECAUSE OF A LACK OF CARE — REPRODUCTIVE LABOUR AND GRAPHIC DESIGN

-Online lecture at Linneaus University, Kalmar (September 2020)
+Online lecture at Linneaus University, Kalmar (Autumn 2020)

 On MsHeresies, the concept of (full) surrogacy, and how that might translate to a graphic design practice.

 From *Amniotechnics,* republished in MsHeresies 3, Sophie Lewis writes: Who holds and catches whose blood?
 Who rips into whom?
 Doctor or monster?
 Gestator or gestatee?
 What’s certain is that monsters rampage, as Mary Shelley wrote, because of a lack of care.
 It was probably ultimately the man of science, denied the chance to be a mother, who was the more destructive monster on the rampage.

-Offset printed A2 poster for Studium Generale Rietveld Academie, Amsterdam (August 2020)
+Offset printed A2 poster for Studium Generale Rietveld Academie, Amsterdam (Summer 2020)